 Moreover,

 \end{theorem}

-The selection of the parameters in Theorem \ref{thm1} is discussed in detail in Appendix \ref{param_select}.
-Additionally, we can establish a modified stationarity result for the iterates $x^k$ generated by SiPBA in terms of the $\epsilon$-subdifferential (cf. \cite[Theorem 1.26]{mordukhovich2018variational}).
+Based on Theorem \ref{thm1}, a practical parameter selection strategy for SiPBA is provided in Appendix~\ref{param_select}.
+Furthermore, we can establish a modified stationarity result for the iterates $x^k$ generated by SiPBA in terms of the $\epsilon$-subdifferential (cf. \cite[Theorem 1.26]{mordukhovich2018variational}).